tomazos/cpp-proposals/enumerator-traits.md

 The first was to add a core language feature that, given an enumeration type `enum E {a, b, c}`, a construct of the form `E...` would expand to a pack of the enumerator list of `E`, that being `a, b, c`.
 This could be used in the usual contexts, `braced-init-list` contexts or as template or function arguments.
 This was later improved by suggesting that instead a non-type parameter pack of type `E...` would match an argument of type `E`, and instead of being ill-formed, would expand to the enumerator list of `E`.
 As such a pack can be formed using the proposed primitives, and as the proposed functions are more appropriate encapsulated as a library feature, it was decided that this proposal was superior as a small library addition rather than a core language change.

 The second was to add a predefined template variable, originally called `__enumerator__` in the spirit of `__func__`, but we'll call it `std::enumerator_value_to_identifer` for sake of discussion, that would return the identifier string of an enumerator based on its value.
-Such a facility is trivially definable using a combination of the proposed queries.
-There are several reasons it was not included in this proposal.
+First we stress that such a facility is trivially definable using a combination of the proposed queries.
+There are several reasons it was not proposed for standardization in this proposal.
 Consider the following enumeration types:

     enum E1 { a, b, c };  // simple 0,1,2...n-1
     enum E2 { a = 42, b = 42, c = 43 }; // ambiguous values